loyola-masters/MLOps-Capstone-Project/README.md

      "PetalWidthCm": 0.2
    }
    ```
-   You can test this via [http://127.0.0.1:8001/docs](http://127.0.0.1:8001/docs) in your browser or with a tool like `curl` or Postman.
+   You can test this via the Swagger interface at [http://127.0.0.1:8001/docs](http://127.0.0.1:8001/docs) or with a tool like `curl` or Postman.
 The response will look like:
    ```json
    {
      "predicted_species": "iris-setosa"
    }
    ```

-   **Using Powershell**
+Using Powershell:
 ```powershell
    Invoke-RestMethod `
   -Uri http://127.0.0.1:8001/predict `